jmagaram/rescript-seq/SEQ_NOTES.md

 - [Haskell List](#haskell)
 - [Racket](#racket)

-## Notes
+## To do

-- Look again at `findMapi` and other indexers.
-Do we need them or just use `indexed` first?
 - Move Seq into a separate project?
 - Should any functions return a result rather than option?
 - Skip last done lazily?
 - `takeAtMost` and `dropAtMost`?
 Which name should be used?
-- `orElse` may not be best name though it is similar to `Option.orElse`. `orElseIfEmpty`, `ifEmptyThen`, `fallbackIfEmpty`.

-### About indexed versions of functions like `mapi`
+## Indexed versions of functions like `mapi`

 Sometimes it is useful to have the index of an item when performing a computation.
 This can be accomplished by calling the `indexed` function before calling the function that needs the index.
 This is how it is done in `F#`. `Rust` has an `enumerate` function.
 So indexed versions aren't as important as they would be with non-lazy `array` functions where adding the index regenerates the entire array.
-Indexed versions are useful in a few cases: (1) where developers expect it from experience with JavaScript `array` functions, (2) when the user is likely going to NOT want the index after they have performed some kind of transformation, because then they have to fist call `indexed`, and then after the transformation, do a `map(snd)` to get rid of it.
+Indexed versions are useful in a couple cases: (1) where developers expect it from experience with JavaScript `array` functions, (2) when the user is likely going to NOT want the index after they have performed some kind of transformation, because then they have to first call `indexed`, and then after the transformation, do a `map` to get rid of it.
 This is the case with `filter`.

-Indexed versions are especially uninteresting when the developer is going to discard the index quickly, like when a `map`. a For sequences then the indexer versions are mostly useful when the developer is going to discard the index

-### Naming of "uncons"

-`uncons` used in functional programming often and opposite of the `cons`. `headTail` is annoying to use. `match`? `splitAt`?
-Or how about `next` to indicate it is consuming one item?

-### Chunking and splitting

-Use cases for sorted sequences:

-- Chunk by key and then in each chunk, calculate minimum, length, or just an array of each.
-Could group by month, even/odd, status, etc.
-- Find sequences of increasing numbers
-- Find distinct adjacent values

-Implementation thoughts:
+## Chunking, grouping, splitting

 - Naming needs to distinguish between something that summarizes across entire sequence and adjacent chunks. `groupBy` probably implies the whole thing.
 Also, `partition` is used in Belt and OCaml Seq for the whole thing.
 - Very often helpful to see previous value when making a split decision.
 This value can be stored in the previous chunk, though, as a key perhaps.